-Join Jan Kabili for an in-depth discussion in this video Using the exercise files, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Using the exercise files, part of Learning Lightroom 6 and Lightroom Classic CC.

 - I've prepared some exercise files that you can use if you're working along with me through this course.
 If you're a premium member of the Lynda.com training library, you can download the exercise files from the course page on the Lynda.com website.
 I suggest that you put them on your desktop so they're easy to find.
 If you're not a premium member, you can use your own photos to work along with me through the course.
 In this movie we'll make a Lightroom catalog for the exercise files or for your own practice files, and we'll import those files into that Lightroom catalog.

 I suggest that whatever files you're using during the course you import them to a separate catalog than your personal Lightroom catalog in order to protect your personal catalog while you're learning the program.
 To make a new catalog for just this course, I'll go up to the Lightroom File menu and I'll choose New Catalog.
 In the window that opens, I'll navigate to the Desktop, which is where we're going to put the Lightroom catalog to make it easy to find.
 I'll go to the Save As field and I'll type a name for the new catalog.
 Let's call this ExFiles Catalog.

 Then I'll click Create.
 Lightroom opens the new, empty ExFiles Catalog.
 Now I'll import the exercise files into this catalog.
 I'll go to the File menu at the top of the screen and choose Import Photos and Video.
 In the big Import window that opens, I'll go to the Source column on the left and I'll look for my Desktop folder.
 If that isn't open, I'll click it to expand it.
 There I'll find the Exercise Files folder.
 I'll select Exercise Files and now I can see previews of all the exercise files in the Exercise Files folder.